 The Who, What, Where, When and Sometimes, Why.

-Unique Issues for Young Women with Breast Cancer
+Unique Issues for Women Under 40 with Breast Cancer

-About 4 percent of all breast cancers diagnosed in the U.S. occur in women under 40 [310].
+About 4% of all breast cancers diagnosed in the U.S. occur in women under 40 [267].

-A breast cancer diagnosis is shocking for young women.
+A breast cancer diagnosis is shocking, especially for young women.
 At a time in life most often focused on family and career, issues of treatment, recovery and survivorship suddenly take top priority.

-With treatment, the prognosis (chances of survival) for young women diagnosed with early breast cancer are good.
+With treatment, the chances of survival for young women diagnosed with early breast cancer are good.

-However, prognosis tends to be worse for women under 40 than for older women.
-This is because breast cancers in younger women can be more aggressive than breast cancers in older women [221].
+However, survival tends to be worse for women under 40 than for older women.
+This is because breast cancers in younger women can be more aggressive than breast cancers in older women [268].

 Each of these factors makes breast cancer more aggressive and more likely to need chemotherapy [268].

 Screening mammography isn’t recommended for women under 40 unless they have an increased risk of breast cancer.
-So, breast cancers found in younger women may be larger than those found in older women who get regular mammograms.
+So, compared to breast cancers found in women 40 and older (who get regular mammograms), those found in younger women may be:

-However, tumor size isn’t as strongly related to breast cancer prognosis as other tumor factors.
-A large tumor may have a better prognosis than a small tumor, based on biomarkers such as hormone receptor status and HER2 status.
+However, tumor size isn’t as strongly related to breast cancer survival as other tumor factors.
+A large tumor may have better survival than a small tumor, based on tumor grade, hormone receptor status and HER2 status.

 Genetic testing